- Says Corruption in HYPREP is Test for President Buhari’s Anti-corruption Claims

-The Movement for the Survival of the Ogoni People, MOSOP, has welcomed the decision of the Federal House of Representatives to launch an investigation into the HYPREP contract scam just at it declared that the manner in which the President Buhari's administration handles the Ogoni Cleanup contract scam will determine how seriously the government's anti-corruption war will be taken by the world at large.
+The Movement for the Survival of the Ogoni People, MOSOP, has welcomed the decision of the Federal House of Representatives to commission an investigation into the HYPREP contract scan just at it declared that the manner in which the President Buhari’s administration handles the Ogoni Cleanup contract scam will determine how seriously the government’s anti-corruption war will be taken by the world at large.

 President of MOSOP, Fegalo Nsuke made this known yesterday at a MOSOP general meeting in Gokana, Rivers State.